Painting contractors in

 Permit Requirements

-Davenport requires permits for exterior painting involving lead paint removal on pre-1978 structures.
-Interior work typically requires no permits unless structural changes are made.
+Davenport requires permits for exterior commercial painting and any work involving lead paint remediation.
+Residential interior/exterior painting typically does not require permits unless structural changes are involved.
 Commercial projects may require building permits.

 Inspection Schedule